 Tag Your Dog!

 A fine of up to £5000 can be imposed if your dog does not have an identification tag connected to its collar, even though they may have a microchip.
 It is not advisable to put their name on the tag because any would-be thief could use it to gain a dog’s trust.
-Other precautionary measures that can be taken are, micro chipping and registering on a missing pets organisation.
+Other precautionary measures that can be taken are microchipping and registering on a missing pets organization.

 It’s the Law

-Microchipping your dog became law on April 6th 2016 and a fine of £500 can be imposed if you don’t have it done.
-Apart from it being the law, getting your dog micro chipped greatly increases the chance of being reunited with them, if they are stolen or go missing.
-Microchip technology was introduced in 1989 and has become commonplace today, being recognised as the most efficient method of securing a dog’s identity.
+Microchipping your dog became law on April 6th, 2016 and a fine of £500 can be imposed if you don’t have it done.
+Apart from it being the law, getting your dog microchipped greatly increases the chance of being reunited with them, if they are stolen or go missing.
+Microchip technology was introduced in 1989 and has become commonplace today, being recognized as the most efficient method of securing a dog’s identity.